-- Your provider will monitor you regularly to check for side effects from medicines used to treat vasculitis, such as corticosteroids.
+- Your provider will see you regularly to check for side effects from medicines used to treat vasculitis, such as corticosteroids.

 - If you had Kawasaki disease as a child, you will need follow-up heart testing throughout your life.

-To monitor your condition, your provider may recommend some regular monitoring tests or procedures.
+To check on your condition, your healthcare provider may recommend some regular tests or procedures.

 - Blood tests look for abnormal levels of certain blood cells and antibodies.

 - Heart tests may capture images of areas of concern.